rsajac/dsc-phase-1-project-v2-3/README.md

 ## Business Problem

 Microsoft must be most interested in two things, how to get a large return on investment, and how to limit risk in accomplishing that task.

 For these two pain points, the questions we need to answer in our data analysis are:

-What type of genres are most likely to be successful in earnings (gross - cost?)
+1. What type of genres are most likely to be most profitable?
-What runtimes are most likely to produce better gross earnings?
+2. What runtimes are most likely to produce higher profit?
-Is there a genre that can maximize the gross to cost ratio?
+3. Which genre limits the risk on return of investment?

 From a business perspective, these questions are important to answer because Microsoft needs to establish itself as a key player in the market early on.
 It can either do that by taking a big risk and hitting it out of the park (question 3), or by playing it safe and producing a movie that is likely to succeed, and continuing to build safely by producing 'safe' movies and diversifying by targeting those that are 'riskier' in terms of return on investment.

-## Data
+## Data Understanding

+#### Target Variable - Profit

+Microsoft's goal is to make money in this venture.

 Data is from Rotten Tomatoes, and IMDB.
 These sites contain information about gross, budget, runtimes, and genres of movies.
 We need to correlate this information to determine what are recommendations will be for Microsoft.